Continuing my “Looking Back” series, the Yellowstone 2007 edition, I present The Moose . . . and a little blurb about post-processing photos.

-Please, know I will decline nominations whereby one blogger bestows an award onto another blogger, or group of bloggers.
-I appreciate the intent behind it, but I would much prefer a comment thanking me for turning you away from a life of crime, religion, or making you a better person in some other way.
-Find out more by clicking on any of the links below.
+Please, if you are considering bestowing me recognition beyond commenting below, refrain from doing so.
+I will decline blogger-to-blogger awards.
+I appreciate the intent behind it, but I prefer a comment thanking me for turning you away from a life of crime, religion, or making you a better person in some other way.
+That would mean something to me.

 . . . my FP ward . . . chieken shit.